vamandeshmukh/ex-server/README.md

  demo-project-for-git

 Steps -
-1. Clone the project / download and extract it.
+1. Clone the project or download and extract it.

 On CMD, in the project folder
 2.  run the command